Frequently asked questions

 Everything investors ask.

-How is this different from selling equity?
+How is this different from selling equity in a company?

-What happens if someone defaults — stops reporting income?
+What happens if someone defaults, stops reporting income?

 Can the issuer buy back their tokens?